gsyates1/ha-roborock-control-panel/instructions.md

 ```

 ### Create the Dashboard
-These instructions assume the dashboard will be created as a subview and you will have a card on some existing dashboard use a navigate action to the vacuum control panel.
+These instructions assume the dashboard will be created as a subview and you will have a card on some existing dashboard that uses a navigate action to open the vacuum control panel.
 If you want something else, You will need to adjust these instructions and the YAML.

 1. In Settings > Dashboards either pick an exiting dashboard or create a new dashboard to add the vacuum control panel to.
 2. Click the dashboard to open it.
 3. Click the pencil in the upper right to edit the dashboard.
 4. From the three-dots menu in the upper right, select 'Raw configuration editor'.
 5. Copy the contents of dashboards/vacuum.yaml and paste it at the bottom of the existing yaml.
-6. You now need to fix all the vacuum and sensor entity IDs in the YAML to reflect your vacuum and sensor entity IDs.
+6. You now need to fix all the vacuum and sensor entity IDs in the YAML to reflect your entity IDs.
 If your entities are using the default IDs which should have the format \<type\>.\<vacuum device name\>\_\<sensor name\> and \<type\>.\<vacuum device name\>\_dock\_\<sensor name\> then you may be able to do a single search and replace to fix all the entity IDs.
 Search for 'roborock_qrevo_pro' and replace it with your vacuum's device name.
 For example, if your vacuum device name is 'bob_the_robot' and your vacuum entity ID looks like vacuum.bob_the_robot and sensors like sensor.bob_the_robot_battery, search for 'roborock_qrevo_pro' and replacing it with 'bob_the_robot'.
 If your entity IDs do not follow this pattern, you will need to go through the YAML line-by-line and fix the entity IDs.
 7. Close the YAML editor and you should see the dashboard in edit mode.
 Check to see if all cards have values.
 8. Click 'Done' to return to normal mode.
 Note that the problem cards, the vacuum control buttons (stop, pause, reume, return to dock), and progress card are in conditional cards so they will only show if the vacuum has a problem or is actively running, respectively.